jmorris-uk/openmc_workshop/README.md

 Introduction slides https://slides.com/shimwell/neutronics_workshop

+### Acknowledgments
+Fred Thomas for providing examples from the Serpent workshop Enrique Miralles Dolz for providing the CSG tokamak model

 ### Installation

 The use of OpenMC for neutronics analysis requires several software packages and data.
 To avoid installation of these dependancies and compatability issues with different operating systems the entrie workshop is distributed as a portable Docker container.
 Therefore the installation process consists of two steps.